• Kapcsolat

 Hosszú leírás:

 Calibrating Coastal Resilience presents a conceptual reimagining of place in the era of climate change.
-The urban terroir framework introduced by the authors offers a holistic, data-driven approach to assessing vulnerabilities in the built environment.
+The urban terroir framework introduced by the authors offers a holistic, data-driven approach to assessing vulnerabilities in the built environment and in designing cities.
 Inspired by the hyperlocal relationships between humans, cultural traditions, and urban and natural contexts, the authors develop a place-based, historically sympathetic methodology for guiding climate-related urban policies, designs, and actions in coastal areas.
 Coastal communities have been among the first to experience the devastating consequences of the climate crisis.
 Using case studies from South Florida, the book illustrates the unique climate risks for this region, including flooding, hurricane, and sea-level rise scenarios, with a focus on the preservation of historic neighborhoods and buildings and reinforcement of built structures.

 Tartalomjegyzék: